What is Capacity Detail Data?

 }

-Setting up the HTML
+Setting Up the HTML

-You will notice that most widgets contain an ele parameter.
+Most widgets contain an ele parameter.
 This is a reference to an HTML element where the widget will appear on the page.

-For this example the entire HTML page will look like this...
+For this example, the entire HTML page will look like this:

 <!doctype html>